JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-2.5/Phase-2.5-Orchestration-Prompt.md

 # Phase 2.5 Orchestration Prompt

-**Copy this entire prompt to a new Goose session to execute Phase 2.5**
+**Copy this entire prompt to a new goose session to execute Phase 2.5**

 ---